Pathwidth, trees, and random embeddings: Introduction

 A natural upper bound on $\mathsf{maxflow}(G; \mathrm{cap}, \mathrm{dem})$ is given by the {\em sparsity} of any cut $S \subseteq V$:

 where $\1_S : V \to \{0,1\}$ is the indicator function for membership in $S$.
-In the case where $\dem(u,v) > 0$ for exactly one pair $u,v$, also known as \emph{single-commodity flow} \cite{FF56}, minimizing the upper bound \eqref{eq:sparse} computes the minimum $u$-$v$ cut in $G$, and the max-flow/min-cut theorem states that this upper bound is achieved by the corresponding maximum flow.
+In the case where $\dem(u,v) > 0$ for exactly one pair $u,v$, also known as \emph{single-commodity flow} \cite{FF56}, minimizing the upper bound \eqref{eq:sparse} over all cuts $S\subseteq V$ computes the minimum $u$-$v$ cut in $G$, and the max-flow/min-cut theorem states that this upper bound is achieved by the corresponding maximum flow.